 Are Cow Heels Healthy?

 An amanqina recipe is usually high in protein, and contains gelatin, calcium, amino acids alongside important nutrients and minerals like magnesium, phosphorus and selenium.
 So yes, a steaming bowl of cow’s heels is certainly good for you!

 The gelatin you get when you eat amanqina is good for bone health, because it is rich in protein which contains the amino acid tryptophan.
 This amino acid assists the body in resisting osteoporosis by boosting bone collagen and helping to reduce pain and inflammation.

 What is more, gelatin strengthens nails and assists hair growth.
-Collagen also helps improve your skin’s elasticity and has anti-aging properties.
+Collagen also helps improve your skin’s elasticity and has anti-ageing properties.
 In short, if you want to have glowing skin, hair and nails amanqina should be on your menu more often.

 Micronutrients That Improve Well-Being

 The micronutrients on offer are a benefit of cow heels often overlooked.
 Rich in zinc and magnesium, cow trotters stew helps boost the immune system to fight illness.

 Phosphorus helps the body build healthy bones and teeth, while selenium is a powerful antioxidant that helps boost the immune system.

 Bone broth is full of calcium, a vital ingredient for bone strength.
 The other great thing about foods rich in calcium is that it assists in the healthy functioning of the heart, muscles and nerves.